Judge intervenes on behalf of threatened seabird in Oregon

 An Oregon judge has ruled that the Oregon Fish and Wildlife Commission illegally reversed an earlier decision granting endangered species status to the marbled murrelet, a small seabird that nests in old-growth forests.

-Environmental groups say Oregon has sought to avoid protections for the bird, allowing clearcut logging in its habitat.
-A spokeswoman for the wildlife department said it won't comment on legal matters.
-The ruling was by Lane County Circuit Court Judge Lauren Holland in Eugene.
+Conservation groups on Wednesday accused Oregon officials of seeking to avoid protections for the bird, allowing clear-cut logging where it nests.
+Michelle Dennehy, spokeswoman for the Oregon Department of Fish and Wildlife, or ODFW, said it does not comment on legal matters.

+"Oregon's desperate struggle to avoid protections for the marbled murrelet ignored science, the law and ODFW's mission to protect Oregon's imperiled wildlife," said Nick Cady, legal director at Cascadia Wildlands, one of the groups that in 2016 petitioned the wildlife commission to list the marbled murrelet as endangered.

-Conservation groups said they petitioned the wildlife commission to list the marbled murrelet as endangered, and that it voted to do so, concluding the bird was likely to go extinct.
-But the commission reversed itself without explanation.
-Holland said the commission was required to explain its reversal, and that it failed to.
+Five conservation groups in 2016 petitioned the wildlife commission to increase protections for the marbled murrelet from threatened to endangered under the Oregon Endangered Species Act.
+The commission voted in February 2018 to increase the seabird's protections, concluding it was likely to go extinct in the foreseeable future.
+But, after a change in its membership, the commission reversed itself without explanation, and voted in June 2018 to deny the petition.

 Comments